 Choosing a preschool is an exciting time as you watch your child develop.
 However, preschool is not inexpensive and many families find themselves struggling to cover the cost associated with this big first step of preparing your child for the future.

-Head Start is a federal program that provides Early Childhood development services to families that meet the federal poverty guidelines and selection criteria.
-Children who will be 3 or 4 yrs. old by July 31, 2016 are eligible for enrollment.
-Beginning Monday, February 1, 2017, the Head Start Program will be accepting applications for the 2017/18 school year.
-Parents / Legal guardians will be required to bring (1) child’s birth certificate; (2) household income (2 forms: 4-6 current paystubs or TANF financial printout, and 2015 W-2 forms or income tax returns).
+Head Start is a federal program that provides Early Childhood Development services to families that meet the federal poverty guidelines and selection criteria.
+Children who will be 3 or 4 yrs. old by July 31 are eligible for enrollment.
+Beginning in February, the Head Start Program will be accepting applications for the 2022/23 school year.
+Parents / Legal guardians will be required to bring (1) child’s birth certificate; (2) household income (2 forms: 4-6 current paystubs or TANF financial printout, and W-2 forms and income tax returns).

 MEO Kahi Kamali’i Infant and Toddler Center